 Is the Burton James Tess 544 Sofa supportive for long TV nights?

-I stayed comfortable through multi-episode sessions because the seat didn’t let my hips slide forward, and the back cushion felt steady instead of slouchy.
+In our testing, yes.
+I stayed comfortable through multi-episode sessions because the seat did not let my hips slide forward, and the back cushion felt steady instead of slouchy.

 How did it handle a heavier, “drop into the seat” sitter?